Punit-Dethe/SideSurf/README.md

 6. Follow the installation wizard instructions
 7. Launch SideSurf using ctrl + ` (located above the tab key) and start browsing!

+## 💡 Recommendations for Best Experience

+### Essential Setup
+- **Sign in to Google**: We recommend signing in to your Google account before using the browser to ensure all features work smoothly
+- **Pin Browser**: Pin the Browser so it does not appear and dissaper from taskbar during usage [Optional] (btw i am trying to fix that)
+- **Explore Settings**: Take time to explore the browser settings to discover and customize all available features

+### Getting Started Tips
+- Visit our GitHub page to learn about the latest features and updates
+- Check the browser settings menu for additional customization options
+- Experiment with keyboard shortcuts to find your preferred workflow
+- Set up your favorite website shortcuts early for maximum productivity
+- Keep the browser updated to access the newest features

 ## 🌟 Features